-You will hear a lot about tines and their rotation when looking for tillers.
-Hardfaced tines are necessary for tillers that will see agreat deal of use or are working in tough and rocky soils.
+You will hear plenty about tines and their rotation when looking for tillers.
+Hardfaced tines are necessary for tillers that will see a great deal of use or are working in tough and rocky soils.
 The hardfacing can withstand more wear and increases the life of the tines.

 Rotation is extremely important to consider.
-There are tillers with forward rotating tines, counter rotating tines, and tillers that will rotate in both directions.
+Tillers can have forward rotating tines, counter rotating tines, and tines that rotate in both directions.
 Forward rotating tines rotate in the same direction the wheels turn.
 The forward rotation is less aggressive and is generally used to cultivate and aerate loose soils.
 Counter rotating tines rotate in the opposite direction of the wheels.
 They are able to till deeper and more aggressively, particularly on the first pass.
-This makes them more effective for tilling through root systems, and breaking up sod.
+This makes them more effective for tilling through root systems and breaking up sod.